NotHammer043/Random-Stuffs/Raven is a scam/README.md

-Raven is a dumbass, he will use you for what you have, he does not understand your (personal) issues and will always expect that you have time for him, he will always expect you to prioritize him.
+Raven will use you for what you have, he does not understand your (personal) issues and will always expect that you have time for him, he will always expect you to prioritize him.
 No matter how loyal you are he will never understand that and has 0 common sense

 Alot of people are asking me "What Happened between you and Raven", I cannot explain it properly because alot has happened and it lasted for months